QSaman/OpenVPNFrontend/README.md

 You need Linux operating system which supports systemd and of course OpenVPN!

 ## How to Install
-Go to source directory and run following commands:
+Go to source directory and run the following commands:

 ```
 mkdir build